scottaohara/accessibility_interview_questions/README.md

 ## Design
 - Talk about the pros and cons of flat and [skeuomorphic design](http://whatis.techtarget.com/definition/skeuomorphism) trends in regards to accessibility.
 - Explain the importance of color contrast.
-- When is it OK to remove default visual focus indicators?
-- Describe appropriate error messaging locations for invalid form fields.
+- Besides `:hover`, what other states should an actionable item (links, buttons, form controls) have designs for.
+- What are your thoughts on the removal of visual focus indicators for UI elements?
+- If a form or form field were to return an error message, where might you want those error messages to be located?
-- Why should you be careful when using animation in user interfaces?
+- How can utilizing animation in an interface affect the user experience?
 - Explain how you would make an infographic accessible for screen reader users.
 - What are some issues with modifying normal scrolling behavior?
 For example: infinite scrolling or scrolljacking.
 - Why is color alone insufficient to draw attention to actionable elements, or to convey state?